thradams/CPrime-V1/README.md

 }

 ```
+The **auto** type qualifier is a qualifier that can be applied in pointers.
+When a pointer has auto it means that the pointer
+is the **owner of the pointed object**.
+This information is used to generate destructors.
+In the feature this information will be used in more places.

 ### Initialization
 Struct data members can have initializers.
 This initializers are used to generate special functions and for the default initialization.